whitehax0r/ArchLinux-PS4/README.md

 - Nothing more, you tell me.

 # Know Issues

-Not sure why but every time you boot in to Linux, you have to set your current time and date, just type the following commands on terminal as root:

->__# timedatectl set-time "yyyy-MM-dd hh:mm:ss"__

-For example:

->__# timedatectl set-time "2022-02-19 13:13:54"__

 Not sure why but every time you boot in to linux, you have to unpair and pair again your PS4 controller.